-Approximately 8% of the Company's primary risk in force written through the flow channel, and 78% of the Company's primary risk in force written through the bulk channel, consists of adjustable rate mortgages ("ARMs").
+Approximately 8% of the Company's primary risk in force written through the flow channel, and 65% of the Company's primary risk in force written through the bulk channel, consists of adjustable rate mortgages ("ARMs").
 The Company believes that during a prolonged period of rising interest rates, claims on ARMs would be substantially higher than for fixed rate loans, although the performance of ARMs has not been tested in such an environment.
-In addition, the Company believes the volume of "interest-only" loans (which may also be ARMs) and other loans with negative amortization features, such as pay option ARMs, increased in 2005 and 2006.
+Moreover, even if interest rates remain unchanged, claims on ARMs with a "teaser rate" (an initial interest rate that does not fully reflect the index which determines subsequent rates) may also be substantially higher because of the increase in the mortgage payment that will occur when the fully indexed rate becomes effective.
+In addition, the Company believes the volume of "interest-only" loans (which may also be ARMs) and loans with negative amortization features, such as pay option ARMs, increased in 2005 and 2006.
 Because interest-only loans and pay option ARMs are a relatively recent development, the Company has no data on their historical performance.
-The Company believes claim rates on certain of these loans will be substantially higher than on comparable loans that do not have negative amortization.
+The Company believes claim rates on certain of these loans will be substantially higher than on loans without scheduled payment increases that are made to borrowers of comparable credit quality.